argeualcantara/book-api/README.md

-# Livrello - Book System
+# Livrello - Book API

-The Book System is a comprehensive platform for managing books, providing functionalities for adding, updating, deleting, and retrieving book information.
+The Livrello Book API is a comprehensive platform for managing books, providing functionalities for adding, updating, deleting, and retrieving book information.
 It serves as a centralized repository for organizing and maintaining a collection of books.

 ## Features